Bringing Lecture-Tutorials Online: An Analysis of A New Strategy to Teach Planet Formation in the Undergraduate Classroom: Overview of the Planet Formation Lecture-Tutorial (PFLT)

 At this point in the PFLT, students are presented with a choice of three diagrams, one of which most accurately represents the distribution of solid material in our Solar System at the time of planet formation (Figure \ref{fig:frost}).

-Through analyzing Figure \ref{fig:frost}, students integrate the information from multiple data representations (graph and table) and visualize that students demonstrate an understanding that rocks and metals are able to condense throughout the protoplanetary disk, whereas hydrogen compounds condense only in the outer Solar System beyond the frost line.
+Through analyzing Figure \ref{fig:frost}, students integrate the information from multiple data representations (graph and table) to demonstrate an understanding that rocks and metals are able to condense throughout the protoplanetary disk, whereas hydrogen compounds condense only in the outer Solar System beyond the frost line.
 Next, students engage with a student debate intended to address any reasoning difficulties learners may still have with the relationship between condensation temperature, the frost line, and planetary composition.
 The student debate is structured as follows:

 \begin{quote} Student 1: I think drawing ``C'' is correct because we know the Terrestrial planets are made of rock and Neptune and Uranus are ice giants so they will be the only planets made of just ice.